Spring Weddings

 When I got their wedding invitation in the mail, I knew it would be a mini Crystal Lake reunion.
 They had their intimately small wedding outside of Hopland, California at the Mendocino Hill Event Center.
 It was really a beautiful ceremony filled with great friends and warm familiar faces.
 I attended this wedding as a guest but I decided to bring along my camera for fun.
 It provided a good opportunity for me to experiment and try out different approaches to shooting.
 Between catching up with old friends, laughing and telling stories over local wine and eating an assortment of fine cheeses and roasted duck, I managed to snap a couple pictures.
 Here are some of my favorite images I made of their wedding day.
 You can find more photos from Ashley and Trevor’s wedding here.
 It was so great to be apart of their special day.
 I wish them all the best. -M

 Here are some of my favorite images from the day.
 I’m anxious to hear what you all think.
 This is a mere small sampling of the 4000 images I made that day.
 I suppose that is to be expected when you have so many old friends around dancing the night away.
 There are too many good people to take photos of.
-To see all of the photos from their wedding day go here.
 I wish these guys all the best. -M